Minnesota Golden Gophers football: National championships

-Minnesota has been selected nine times as national champions from NCAA-designated major selectors, including four from the major wire-service AP Poll and Coaches Poll.
+Minnesota has been selected nine times as national champions from NCAA-designated major selectors, including four (1936, 1940, 1941, and 1960) from the major wire-service: AP Poll and/or Coaches' Poll.
 Minnesota claims seven (1904, 1934, 1935, 1936, 1940, 1941, and 1960) of these championships.
-The 1960 championship is a consensus national championship.

 Toledo Cup

 The Gophers were the inaugural winners of the Toledo Cup national championship trophy in 1934 and repeated the feat in 1935 and 1936.
 The poll's rules stated the traveling trophy would be retained permanently by the first team to win it three times; Bernie Bierman's teams completed the three-peat without any other team winning the cup.
 The Toledo Cup is currently displayed in the lobby of the Gibson-Nagurski Athletic Center at the University of Minnesota.

 Rockne Memorial Trophy

 Minnesota won Dickinson System national championships in 1934, 1936, and 1940.
 The three wins gave them permanent possession of the Knute Rockne Memorial Trophy, which had been introduced in 1931.
 Following tradition, the university set their own new trophy into play and named it for former football coach Henry L. Williams.

 With professor Frank Dickinson retiring from the ratings business, the new Williams Trophy was instead linked to the nascent AP Poll and served as the first AP Trophy.